manaflair/mylittledom/README.md

 #### Styling

-  - Multiple CSS-like properties are correctly typed, and use a literal `null` instead of `none`
+  - Unlike actual CSS properties, OhUI properties are correctly typed, and expect a literal `null` instead of `"none"`
   - In the same fashion, integer values are stored and returned as such in style properties, instead of being strings
+  - To prevent mistakes and facilitate onboarding, setting an invalid value will throw instead of being silently ignored

 ### Supported CSS properties

-An up-to-date list of supported CSS properties can be found in the [repository](sources/core/style/styleProperties.js).
+An up-to-date list of supported CSS properties can be found in the actual [source code](sources/core/style/styleProperties.js) of the repository.

 ```
 display